Flexible Power Generation

 - GTG-RISE is now assisting NTPC and GSECL in developing the regulatory and investment case scenarios for flexible operations

-- In the next two (2) years, GTG-RISE shall assist NTPC and GSECL in preparing fleet wide strategies and support in implementation of identified interventions in select units
+- In the next one (1) year, GTG-RISE shall assist NTPC and GSECL in preparing fleet wide strategies and support in implementation of identified interventions in select units

 - GTG-RISE to assist NTPC and GSECL in preparing fleet wide strategies and support in implementation of identified interventions in select units (Dec 2020)